-6.1 Regular Monthly Board Meetings.
+- Regular Monthly Board Meetings.
 The regular meetings of the Board are held on the first and third Thursdays of the month at 7:00 p.m. at the Administrative Office, 401 E. Camp McDonald Rd, Prospect Heights, IL 60070, except at otherwise posted by the Board in accordance with the Illinois Open Meetings Act (5 ILCS 120 et seq.).
 An annual notice of the meeting dates will be posted at the beginning of the calendar year at the principal office of the District and on its website.
-Any notice of annual schedule of meetings shall remain on the website until a new public notice of the schedule of regular meetings is approved.
-Copies of said public notice shall be supplied to any local newspaper or local media requesting such notice.

-6.2 Special Meetings.
+Any notice of annual schedule of meetings shall remain on the website until a new public notice of the annual schedule of regular meetings is approved.
+Copies of said public notice shall be supplied to any local newspaper or local media requesting such notice. - 6.2 Special Meetings.
 Special, rescheduled or reconvened meetings of the Board may be called by the Board President or by any two members of the Board.
 Notice of such meetings stating the time and place of the meeting and the agenda for the meeting shall be provided to Board members and shall be delivered and posted as required by the Open Meetings Act.
-Copies of said public notice shall be supplied to any local newspaper or local media requesting such notice.

-6.3 Annual Meeting.
+Copies of said public notice shall be supplied to any local newspaper or local media requesting such notice. - 6.3 Annual Meeting.
 The official "Annual Meeting" of the Board will be held on the first Thursday in May or as soon thereafter as practicable and shall include the election of the Board Officers, including the President, Vice-President as well as appointment of the Secretary, Treasurer and Board Representatives.
-See Article 5 of this Manual related to Board officers.

-6.4 Meeting Attendance.
-Although Board members should strive to attend all meetings, Commissioners may attend certain meetings through other methods, including telephonically, as set forth in the Resolution regarding Commissioner Attendance at Meetings by Electronic Means (See Appendix C).
-Additionally, the Park District Code provides that whenever any member of the Board of the Park District neglects to attend the meetings of the Board for the length of time that the Board fixes by ordinance, such member's office may be declared vacant.
+See Article 5 of this Manual related to Board officers. - 6.4 Meeting Attendance.
+Although Board members should strive to attend all meetings in person, Commissioners may attend certain meetings remotely through other methods, as set forth in the Resolution regarding Commissioner Attendance at Meetings by Electronic Means (See Appendix C).
+The Board may also conduct meetings remotely in the event the Governor or Illinois Department of Public Health has issued a disaster declaration related to public health concerns pursuant to 5 ILCS 120/7(e).

+In accordance with the Park District Code, a Board member's position may be declared vacant in the event the Board member neglects to attend the meetings of the Board for the length of time that the Board fixes by ordinance.
+70 ILCS 1205/2-25.
 See Appendix A for the District's Ordinance Governing Attendance and Declaration of Vacancy.

-6.5 Preparation of Meeting Agendas.
-The Executive Director, in consultation with the Board President, is responsible for preparing the agendas for all Board meetings and Board committee meetings.
-The Director shall cause the Board to receive appropriate agenda materials no less than 48 hours before each meeting including such items as the meeting agenda, explanatory materials related to items on the agenda, a schedule of accounts payable set for approval, an account of the District's income and expenditures, and monthly staff reports as appropriate.
+President, is responsible for preparing the agendas for all Board meetings and Board committee meetings.
+The Director shall cause the Board to receive appropriate agenda materials no less than 48 hours before each meeting, including such items as the meeting agenda, explanatory materials related to items on the agenda, a schedule of accounts payable set for approval, an account of the District's income and expenditures, and monthly staff reports as appropriate.
 A Board meeting agenda shall be prepared and posted at least 48 hours in advance of the meeting at the District's principal office, at the location where the meeting is to be held, and on the District's website, as required by the Open Meetings Act.

 The agenda for regular meetings of the Board generally shall be structured as set forth in Appendix D; provided that the Director, with the concurrence of the Board President, may revise the agenda from time to time as appropriate depending on the current business of the Board.